postgres/pgweb/tools/communityauth/sample/php/mediawiki/README.rst

 Configuration
 +++++++++++++
-Edit the settings in `pgauth_conf.php` to set steid, key and URLs.
+Edit the settings in `pgauth_conf.php` to set siteid, key and URLs.
 The database connectoin string configured here is for the authentication provider to connect to the mediawiki database, not to the community auth database.